 - Application for Consent Orders

 - Minutes of the Consent Order that set out the terms of the agreement

 If an agreement is not able to be reached with the other parent, and you want to start legal proceedings, we recommend you get in touch with a family lawyer.
 Take advantage of our obligation-free consultation to find out your options.

-Our lawyers will guide you through your options for child support and custody, and help you reach a positive outcome for you and your children.
+Our family lawyers in Cairns will guide you through your options for child support and custody, and help you reach a positive outcome for you and your children.

 - An international child relocation matter where the Family Court sanctioned the child to live with our client outside Australia;

 - Resolving the majority of our clients’ property and parenting matters by negotiation without resorting to Court proceedings;

 - Assisted indigenous foster parents in the Children’s Court with proceedings dealing with their foster child;